Body hair: Pubic

 Pubic hair is a collection of coarse hair found in the pubic region.
 It will often also grow on the thighs and abdomen.
 Zoologist Desmond Morris disputes theories that it developed to signal sexual maturity or protect the skin from chafing during copulation, and prefers the explanation that pubic hair acts as a scent trap.
 Also, both sexes having thick pubic hairs act as a partial cushion during intercourse.

 The genital area of males and females are first inhabited by shorter, lighter vellus hairs that are next to invisible and only begin to develop into darker, thicker pubic hair at puberty.
 At this time, the pituitary gland secretes gonadotropin hormones which trigger the production of testosterone in the testicles and ovaries, promoting pubic hair growth.
-The average ages pubic hair begins to grow in males and females are 12 and 11, respectively.
+In industrialized countries, the average ages pubic hair begins to grow in males and females are 12 and 11, respectively.
 However, in some females, pubic hair has been known to start growing as early as age 8.

 Just as individual people differ in scalp hair color, they can also differ in pubic hair color.
 Differences in thickness, growth rate, and length are also evident.